 Bottlenose dolphins were encountered on all except three trips, in 47 separate encounters (Table 1).
-Most encounters occurred between Broughty Ferry and the entrance to the Firth of Tay and between Arbroath and

-Lunan Bay, with fewer encounters in St Andrews Bay and around Montrose (Figure 1).
-Estimated group sizes during field observations ranged from 1 to 28 animals in the encountered groups, with an average group size of 10 animals.
+Most encounters occurred between Broughty Ferry and the entrance to the Firth of Tay and between Arbroath and Lunan Bay, with fewer encounters in St Andrews Bay and around Montrose (Figure 2).
+Estimated group sizes during field observations ranged from 1 to 40 animals in the encountered groups, with a mean group size of 10 animals.
 The exact locations and estimated group sizes are given in Appendix 1: Table 2.
-Harbour porpoises were encountered on eighteen separate occasions, and an unidentified whale was seen on one occasion during the surveys in 2018 (Figure 1 to Figure 4).
+Harbour porpoises were encountered on eighteen separate occasions, and an unidentified whale was seen on one occasion (Figure 2 to Figure 5).

-6.3 Photographs taken and processed in 2018
+6.4 Photographs taken and processed in 2018